 She added, “I came into this internship knowing virtually nothing, but it has made the learning experience that much better.
 Through internships, you learn how to work independently while also exploring your interests.
 I am excited to see where my learning continues to take me.”

-After graduation, Snow plans to attend graduate school and hopes to one day work at a Laser Interferometer Gravitational-Wave Observatory (LIGO).
+After graduation, Snow plans to attend graduate school and hopes to one day work at one of the two U.S. sites that compose the Laser Interferometer Gravitational-Wave Observatory (LIGO).

 “(I want to) add something to the limited knowledge we have of general relativity,” Snow said.
 “The theory of everything, a theory that connects quantum field theory with general relativity, is something I think could help us solve the questions of dark matter, dark energy and an accelerating-expanding universe.”